Is Long Context All You Need? Leveraging LLM's Extended Context for NL2SQL: Ablation Study

-One key aspect of leveraging long context is the cost.
-Table~\ref{tab:ablation_study} illustrates how each long context information or technique contributes to the overall context size as the latency, which are highly correlated (we discuss the near-linear relationship between the context size and the latency in Section~\ref{sec:experiment_latency}).
-For both context size $L$ and latency $T$, we report the average plus 1-S.D. because the variance of the measures are quite high given the retries and self-correction mechanisms.
-This way, the reported measures capture the majority of the requests we evaluated.
+One key aspect of leveraging long context is cost.
+Table~\ref{tab:ablation_study} illustrates how each long context information or technique contributes to the overall context size and the latency, which are highly correlated (we discuss the near-linear relationship between context size and latency in Section~\ref{sec:experiment_latency}).
+For both context size $L$ and latency $T$, we report the average plus 1-S.D. because variance is high due to retries and self-correction mechanisms.
+This way, the reported measures capture the majority of the evaluated requests.
 Note that $L$ and $T$ track accumulated tokens and latency per request, until the final output is returned.
-Self-correction (retry) can be triggered for various reasons, including simple syntax errors to empty results.
-The pipeline will retry up to 5 times with appropriate fix/modification and higher temperature.
-For such recursive nature, self-correction increases the latency (and the accumulated tokens) significantly; the cost grow more exponentially with disambiguation (oversized column value examples).
+Self-correction (retry) can be triggered for various reasons, ranging from simple syntax errors to empty results.
+The pipeline retries up to 5 times, applying appropriate fixes/modifications and increasing the temperature.
+Due to its recursive nature, self-correction increases the latency (and the accumulated tokens) significantly; the cost grows even more exponentially with disambiguation (which involves including additional column value examples).
 The online synthetic example generation also adds to the runtime latency significantly, since the generation process involves a long sequence of auto-regressive decoding.
-If synthetic examples are generated offline and retrieved at runtime , as tested in Section~\ref{sec:synthetic_example_selection}, then the generation latency can be reduced.
+However, if synthetic examples are generated offline and retrieved at runtime, as tested in Section~\ref{sec:synthetic_example_selection}, the generation latency can be reduced.
 It is interesting to note that adding a few thousands tokens does not increase the latency that significantly over the entire pipeline.
 For instance, increase of 8816 tokens per request for ``verify \& retry'' delayed the latency only by 1.3 normalized latency units (mean + 1-S.D.).